If there is a city that I could visit repeatedly, then it has to be Amritsar!

 You can read about the Golden temple, history of Harmindar Sahib, Akal Takht and everything about the place here – Inside the Golden Temple, Amritsar

+As I had been to many museums by then and had seen a video on Maharaja Ranjit Singh’s life, I had skipped the Maharaja Ranjit Singh Museum.
+However, you can visit it if time permits.
 The other common place that people flock to which needs no mention is the Attari Wagah border.
 I had mixed reactions about the place.
-It was not really patriotic for me.
+It was not patriotic for me.

 My experience and information about the Flag down ceremony and how to obtain passes for the Wagah border ceremony can be found here – Attari Wagah Border Ceremony

 That is pretty much about the offbeat places you can visit in and around Amritsar apart from the temple.

 As I said, I would suggest hiring a cab and do Valmiki Tirath, Tarn Taran, Sarai Amanat Khan, Pul Kanajari and Attari Wagah border all in one day.
 If you happen to be a solo adventurer, hire two-wheelers to explore the place!

 By 3 pm or 4 pm, you would have completed visiting all the places, and then you can reach the Attari Wagah border.
 You will genuinely not regret this day trip in Amritsar, for it is all through lush paddy fields or mustard fields, depending on the season.

 Amritsar is the heart of Punjab and thanks for sharing your amazing experience wonderfully.